 You can figure your MACRS depreciation deduction in one of two ways.
 The deduction is substantially the same both ways.
-You can either:
+You can figure the deduction using either:

-- Actually compute the deduction using the depreciation method and convention that apply over the recovery period of the property, or - Use the percentage from the MACRS percentage tables.
+The depreciation method and convention that apply over the recovery period of the property, or • The percentage from the MACRS percentage tables.